 - Creating your own website.
-If you are contributing regularly to popular educational sites, it is a good idea to develop your own website.
-There you can list all of your articles, blogs, thoughts, resources, etc. in one place – a place that is focused solely on YOU, not other educators.
+If you are regularly contributing to popular educational sites, it is a good idea to develop your own website.
+There you can list all of your articles, blogs, thoughts, resources, etc., in one place – a place that is focused solely on YOU, not other educators.

 Applying to education consultant job advertisements

-If you are looking to transition into the role of Education Consultant, but haven’t had any formal experience under that title, you need to develop your resume in a way that overshadows the issue.
-For instance, if you are a 15-year classroom teacher, who has experience presenting to other adults, excels in the area of curriculum development and improvement, and has the educational degrees to back it, you should have no problem landing your new dream job.
+If you are looking to transition into the role of Education Consultant but haven’t had any formal experience under that title, you need to develop your resume in a way that overshadows the issue.
+For instance, if you are a 15-year classroom teacher, who has experience presenting to other adults, excels in the area of curriculum development and improvement, and have the educational degrees to back it, you should have no problem landing your new dream job.

-When creating your Education Consultant resume, use the actual words “Education Consultant” at the top of your resume, i.e. as your title.
+When creating your Education Consultant resume, use the actual words “Education Consultant” at the top of your resume, i.e., as your title.
 Your profile should highlight your proven abilities and skills that make you an excellent job candidate.
 Next, build a table or bullet-point section to convey your areas of expertise.

 Your Education Consultant Resume Should Communicate Relevant Strengths

 Though your greatest strengths may still be linked to the classroom environment, you must pick out the qualities and hard skills you have that directly correlate to Education Consultants.
 For instance, you may want to list: